A mandibular advancement device (MAD) is a solution for snoring and sleep apnea. It is also sometimes called a mandibular repositioning device (MRD).

 - gum irritation

 The side effects of wearing an MA device are usually mild.
-However, they can sometimes lead people to forego treatment with a MAD.
+However, they can sometimes lead people

 In comparison with CPAP, MADs are portable, take up almost no physical space in the bedroom, and do not produce noise.
 They also do not require electricity.
 However, they are not effective for everyone.